MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Scopes.md

 ### The Using scope modifier

 Using is a special scope modifier that identifies a local variable in a remote command.
-By default, variables in remote commands are assumed to be defined in the remote session.
+Without a modifier, PowerShell expects variables in remote commands to be defined in the remote session.

 The Using scope modifier is introduced in PowerShell 3.0.